ARCT5508 Practical Building Conservation

 - Students are able to (1) apply their research and investigation skills and their understanding of building construction systems and materials to the efficient assessment and reporting of the condition of significant buildings and (2) demonstrate an understanding of the principles of appropriate repair, and a practical approach to developing schedules of work for conservation works and ongoing preventative maintenance for places of cultural significance.

-- Typically this unit is assessed in the following ways: (1) group field work exercises; (2) individual assignment based on group work; and (3) major assignment.
+- Indicative assessments in this unit are as follows: (1) group field work exercises; (2) individual assignment based on group work; and (3) major assignment.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.